cfbauer/cb-org-astro/src/content/blog/websites-are-wacky-time-capsules.md

 ---
-title: 'The wackiest time capsules'
+title: 'Websites are the wackiest time capsules'
 description: 'Lorem ipsum dolor sit amet'
 pubDate: 'August 08 2025'
+heroImage: './cb-org-screenshot.png'
 ---

 Like a lot (likely most) of web developers, I keep folders on my computer for each website I create.
 And for me at least, these folders are like time capsules to the past.
 Old tech, bad code, outdated design trends (hello gradient borders) take me back to a bygone era.
 Not just of the web, but of my own personal journey breathing life to all kinds of wacky things.